laurakciic/ferit-python-labs/README.md

 After running this command all the changes imported from the original repository to your local copy of the repository should be visible on your project's gitlab page.

+# Help, tips and tricks

+[This document](help/README.md) will be updated with help files, tips and tricks.